Find Grad Schools

 84 Yearly Graduations

 Nicholls State University is the 4th most popular school in the nation for students seeking a graduate certificate in instructional media.
 Each year, around 6,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,922 per year, while in-state graduate students, on average, pay $5,686 per year.
-The instructional media program at Nicholls State University awarded 84 graduate certificates during the 2020-2021 school year.
-About 82% of this group were women, and 14% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 84 people received their graduate certificate in instructional media from Nicholls State University.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 88% were women.

 #5